Bell's palsy: Antivirals

 One review found that antivirals (such as aciclovir) are ineffective in improving recovery from Bell's palsy beyond steroids alone in mild to moderate disease.
 Another review found a benefit when combined with corticosteroids but stated the evidence was not very good to support this conclusion.

-In severe disease it is also unclear.
+In severe disease, it is also unclear.
 One 2015 review found no effect regardless of severity.
 Another review found a small benefit when added to steroids.

 They are commonly prescribed due to a theoretical link between Bell's palsy and the herpes simplex and varicella zoster virus.
 There is still the possibility that they might result in a benefit less than 7% as this has not been ruled out.

 Eye protection

-When Bell's palsy affects the blink reflex and stops the eye from closing completely, frequent use of tear-like eye drops or eye ointments is recommended during the day and protecting the eyes with patches or taping them shut is recommended for sleep and rest periods.
+When Bell's palsy affects the blink reflex and stops the eye from closing completely, frequent use of tear-like eye drops or eye ointments is recommended during the day, and protecting the eyes with patches or taping them shut is recommended for sleep and rest periods.

 Physiotherapy

 Physiotherapy can be beneficial to some individuals with Bell's palsy as it helps to maintain muscle tone of the affected facial muscles and stimulate the facial nerve.
-It is important that muscle re-education exercises and soft tissue techniques be implemented prior to recovery in order to help prevent permanent contractures of the paralyzed facial muscles.
+It is important that muscle re-education exercises and soft tissue techniques be implemented before recovery to help prevent permanent contractures of the paralyzed facial muscles.
 To reduce pain, heat can be applied to the affected side of the face.
-There is no high quality evidence to support the role of electrical stimulation for Bell's palsy.
+There is no high-quality evidence to support the role of electrical stimulation for Bell's palsy.